 Recovery is the restoration of systems to normal operation following a security incident.
 Recovery tasks include restoring files from backups, reinstalling application software from known-good media, mitigating vulnerabilities identified in the eradication phase and changing passwords.

-Phase 4.
-Post-incident activity
+Phase 4: Post-incident activity

-- What worked well?
-What didn't work as well?
+- What worked or didn't work well?

 - Which procedures failed or failed to scale to respond to the incident?

 - Which staff roles worked and were performed appropriately?